AymanMIbrahim/Voice-Search/README.md

 # Voice-Search
-## Python Application based on speech recognition
+- Python Desktop application
-## Just Say what you want to search for and a google chrome will appeare with google search
+- Just say what you want to search for
+- Chrome window will appear and search for what you said